-The Selling Stockholders are entitled to certain rights with respect to the registration of the Unit Shares and Warrant Shares.
-We are obligated to file this registration statement, of which this Prospectus is a part, with respect to the Offered Shares.
-Upon becoming effective, such registration statement shall remain effective until the date on which the Selling Stockholders have completed the sale or distribution of all of the Offered Shares.
-We will pay all reasonable expenses incurred in connection with the registration rights described above.
+The Selling Stockholders are entitled to certain rights with respect to the registration of the Unit Shares and Warrant Shares issued in connection with the Amended and Restated Debentures (the "Registrable Securities").

+We are obligated to file a registration statement, of which this Prospectus is a part, with respect to the Registrable Securities.
+Upon becoming effective, such registration statement shall remain effective at all times until the date on which the Selling Stockholders have completed the sales or distribution of all of the Registrable Securities.
+We must also take such action as is necessary to register and/or qualify the Registrable Securities under such other securities or blue sky laws of all applicable jurisdictions in the United States.

+We will pay all reasonable expenses incurred in connection with the registrations described above.
 However, we will not be responsible for any broker or similar concessions or any legal fees or other costs of the Selling Stockholders.